 Store inside a closed box and keep it in cool dark place (preferably inside the refrigerator) away from the light since light rays oxidize the pigments in saffron and offset its flavor.

 Just a pinch of fresh saffron is enough to enhance the flavor and color of the entire recipe.

-There are several methods to use it in the kitchen.
-Whole stigma can be added directly to the preparations, or oftentimes, the threads are ground to paste using traditional mortar and pestle, and added to the recipes.
-In the third method, a pinch of saffron is added to a cup of hot water, steep; add this water to the recipes.
+There are several methods to use it in the kitchen. the whole stigma can be added directly to the preparations, or often, the threads are ground to paste using traditional mortar and pestle and added to the recipes.
+In the third method, a pinch of saffron is added to a cup of hot water, steep; add this water to the ingredients.

 Here are some serving tips:

-Saffron stigmas have been used as a flavoring base and coloring base in both food and drinks in Mediterranean, and Asian cuisines.
+Saffron employed as a flavoring base and coloring base in both food and drinks in the Mediterranean, and Asian cuisines.

-Popularly known as "kesar" in Indian subcontinent, it has been in use in the preparation rice-pulov, rice-pudding, "halwa" and other sweet dishes in many Indian, Pakistani, and Cental Asian countries.
+Popularly known as "kesar" in the Indian subcontinent, it has been in use in the preparation rice-pilaf, rice-pudding, "halwa" and other sweet dishes in many Indian, Pakistani, and Cental Asian countries.
 It is also used as a color and flavoring base in the preparation of kulfi, ice-creams, cakes and drinks.

 <<-Back to Healthy spices